Stud flocks: Measuring methane emissions in your animals

 Alastair Reeves, Waimai Romney Russell Proffit, Raupuha Stud

-Stud breeders interested in measuring methane emissions from their flock can find more information and complete an expression of interest form here: www.methanebv.co.nz.
+Stud breeders interested in measuring methane emissions from their flock can find more information here: www.methanebv.co.nz.

 Expression of Interest booking requests are now closed for 2025.